 All Seabury students have busy days chock full of learning opportunities.
-In addition to – and integrated with – the core curriculum, those include exposure to a rich array of special programs, including physical education, French, performance arts, library / literacy, artists in residence, field experiences, regular all-school gatherings and more.
+In addition to – and integrated with – the core curriculum, those include exposure to a rich array of enrichment and special programs, including physical education, Spanish, performance arts, library / literacy, artists in residence, field studies, regular all-school gatherings and more.

 Walking through Seabury's classrooms is like walking through the galleries at an art museum.
 It's a visual feast – every wall hung with artwork.
 The pieces pop with color, burst with individuality and often evoke the style of artists we know or discover thanks to our students and their art specialist.

 The Seabury Visual Arts Program is based on the Getty Center’s Discipline Based Art.
 Developed by Seabury art specialist, Marion Head, it is also designed to connect to Seabury’s integrated curriculum units wherever possible.
 The program includes art production, art criticism, art history and aesthetics – the philosophy of art.
 We also endeavor to bring the students in contact with Tacoma-areas artists as often as possible.